Clubs and Leagues: Group Skates

 The current version of the TNS is small as group skates go.
 In 2017, a group of 15 skaters was considered a nice crew.
 (Back in the 1990s, TNS might max out at 50 skaters.)
 More often the group numbers about 10 or 12, while in the coldest depths of winter there is a possibility of just three, if any.

 The oldest group skate in town is the Tuesday Night Skate (TNS).
 Since spring 2016, TNS has met by the statue of General Sherman in Manhattan's Grand Army Plaza, at the corner of Fifth Ave. and 60th St. This is also the southeast corner entrance to Central Park (The west side Blades skate shop where TNS met for many, many years closed permanently in January 2016.)
-As of April 2018, meeting time is 7:45 p.m., and the skate rolls out at 8:00.
+Meets-up begins 7:45 p.m., and the skate rolls out at 8:00.

 TNS skates year-round, weather permitting.
 The skate will be called off if the streets are wet or otherwise unskateable, if temperatures are below freezing, and/or the winds too strong.
 During winter (late November through March), TNS might re-schedule if Tuesday's weather is bad, but during the rest of the year, the alternative is to do the Wednesday Night Skate.
 Late TNS announcements will most likely be found on the Empire Facebook page.